×

 You might need to restrict your fluid consumption if you suffer from a condition like heart failure or kidney illness.
 But, again, consult your doctor to determine what is best for you.

-How Much Water Should Children Drink?
+How Much Water Should Children Drink a Day?

 • Assists you in eliminating waste from your body through sweat, stools, and urine